michaeltoth/projects/LendingClub.md

 <br>
 ####Number of Open Accounts
-Unlike the number of total accounts above, which we saw to be quite significant, the number of open accounts variable did not show particularly large differences between the buckets I defined below:
+Unlike the number of total accounts above, which we saw to be quite significant, the number of open accounts variable was not a particularly strong indicator:

 |               | <= 5  | 6 - 10 | 11 - 15 | 16+   |
 |---------------|-------|--------|---------|-------|